|

 IJK | i, j | i, j, k |

-To simplify writing loops, the following patterns are defined in cpp_macros_2d.h
+To simplify writing loops, the following patterns are defined in cpp_macros_2d.h and cpp_macros_3d.h:

 do KJI_DO(a,b) ---> 2D: do j = a, b; do i = a, b 3D: do k = a, b; do j = a, b; do i = a, b end do; CLOSE_DO ---> 2D: end do; end do 3D: end do; end do; end do DTIMES(xx) ---> 2D: xx, xx 3D: xx, xx, xx